GlideAngle/CIVL-GAP/plenary-proposals/scoring-software.md

 12. The build and tests are run on a public continuous integration service.

-Points 1., 9. and 10. allow for a way to run the scoring program from the command line (headless), reading common inputs and common outputs and allows for scrutiny of the outputs and workings by humans.
+Points 1., 9. and 10. allow for a way to run the scoring program from the command line (headless), reading common inputs, writing a common output and allowing for scrutiny of the output and workings by humans.

 Point 2. software that is open source allows for more scrutiny and is fairer to pilots as nothing is hidden.